 Father Du Brul concluded his message with a challenge to not just study the Bible, or quote it, but to actually live it: “We are not sending you into discos or malls to blow yourself up in the name of justice or mercy or the name of Christ.
 We are sending you to heal, and to be healed of your own wounds in the act of caring for others.”

 After the ceremony, I settled into the college guest house called “The Smuggler’s Cove,” next to Brother Andrew’s room.
 The next day—my first full day in the Holy Land—we made a three-hour drive to Ibillin, near Nazareth, to visit a Melkite priest named Elias Chacour.
 In 1984, Chacour had written a powerful testimony of his faith journey in a book called Blood Brothers.
 He had grown up in Upper Galilee and witnessed the birth of the nation of Israel.
-His deep love for Jews and Palestinians has motivated him to live out a radical faith as a Palestinian Christian.
+His deep love for Jews and Palestinians has motivated him to live out a radical faith as a follower of Christianity in Palestine.

 ‘You came all this way just to see me?’